-- 1) Your passport and alien registration card or visa. - 2) Copies of your U.S. income tax returns filed for the past 2 years.
-If you were in the United States for

-- less than 2 years, bring copies of the income tax returns you filed for that period. - 3) Receipts for income taxes paid on these returns. - Receipts, bank records, canceled checks, and other documents that prove your deductions, business expenses, and dependents claimed on the returns. - 5) A statement from each employer you worked for this year, showing wages paid and tax withheld from January 1 of the current year to the date of departure if you were an employee.
-If you are self-employed, you must bring a statement of income and expenses up to the date you plan to leave. - Proof of estimated tax payments for the past year and this year. - Documents showing any gain or loss from the sale of personal or real property, including capital assets and merchandise. - 8) Documents relating to scholarships or fellowship grants, including verification of the grantor, source, and purpose of the grant, and date the grant was made. - Documents indicating you qualify for any special tax treaty benefits claimed.
+- 1) Your passport and alien registration card or visa. - Copies of your U.S. income tax returns filed for the past 2 years.
+If you were in the United States for less than 2 years, bring copies of the income tax returns you filed for that period. - 3) Receipts for income taxes paid on these returns. - Receipts, bank records, canceled checks, and other documents that prove your deductions, business expenses, and dependents claimed on the returns. - 5) A statement from each employer you worked for this year, showing wages paid and tax withheld from January 1 of the current year to the date of departure if you were an employee.
+If you are self-employed, you must bring a statement of income and expenses up to the date you plan to leave. - 6) Proof of estimated tax payments for the past year and this year. - Documents showing any gain or loss from the sale of personal or real property, including capital assets and merchandise. - Documents relating to scholarships or fellowship grants, including verification of the grantor, source, and purpose of the grant, and date the grant was made. - Documents indicating you qualify for any special tax treaty benefits claimed. - 10) Document verifying your date of departure from the United States, such as an airline ticket. - 11) Document verifying your U.S. taxpayer identification number, such as a social security card.